Polyethylene Glycol 3350 (MiraLAX®) for Dogs and Cats

 - Polyethylene glycol 3350 should not be used in animals with known hypersensitivity or allergy to the drug.

-- While generally safe and effective when prescribed by a veterinarian, Polyethylene glycol 3350 can cause side effects in some animals.
-Some pets will experience lethargy, nausea, vomiting, and/or increased thirst.
-Longer-term use can cause electrolyte imbalances including high potassium and/or low sodium or cause dehydration.
+- While generally safe and effective when prescribed by a veterinarian, Polyethylene glycol 3350 can cause side effects in some animals, including lethargy, nausea, vomiting, and/or increased thirst.
+Longer-term use can cause electrolyte imbalances, including high potassium and/or low sodium and dehydration.

-- Polyethylene glycol 3350 should not be used in animals with gastrointestinal obstructions, rectal bleeding or a tear in the intestinal wall (bowel perforation), or toxic colitis.
-It is also not approved for breeding, nursing or lactating dogs or cats but is considered safe by many veterinarians.
+- Polyethylene glycol 3350 should not be used in animals with gastrointestinal obstructions, rectal bleeding, a tear in the intestinal wall (bowel perforation), or toxic colitis.
+It is also not approved for breeding, nursing, or lactating dogs or cats but is considered safe by many veterinarians.

 - Polyethylene glycol 3350 may interact with other medications.
 Consult with your veterinarian to determine if other drugs your pet is receiving could interact with Polyethylene glycol 3350.
 Such drugs include certain other laxatives and stool softeners.

-- Polyethylene Glycol 3350 Powder for the solution is available in either pre-measured 17-gram packets or bulk powder such as MiraLax®, Dulcolax Balance®, and various generic products.
+- Polyethylene Glycol 3350 Powder is available in either pre-measured 17-gram packets or bulk powder such as MiraLax®, Dulcolax Balance®, and various generic products.

-- Polyethylene glycol 3350 is available in various solutions that have added electrolytes primarily used in humans as preparation for colonoscopy diagnostic procedures.
-Products include CL® Solution; CoLyte®; GoLYTELY®; NuLytely®, TriLyte®, MoviPrep®.
+- Polyethylene glycol 3350 is available in various solutions that have added electrolytes, primarily used in humans as preparation for colonoscopy diagnostic procedures.
+Products include CL® Solution; CoLyte®; GoLYTELY®; NuLytely®, TriLyte®, and MoviPrep®.

-- In dogs, the dose of Polyethylene Glycol 3350 Powder for solution varies with the size of the dog:
+- Miralax dosage for dogs: The dose of Polyethylene Glycol 3350 Powder for solution varies with the size of the dog:

 - Small dogs – 1/8 to ¼ teaspoon every 12 hours (twice daily)